 Despite the vast sums spent on Google and Facebook ads, most stores rarely consider their Shopify conversion rate.
-That’s a mistake, because focusing on conversions improves the ROI (“Return on Investment”) from your paid ads by an average of 223%.
-This Guide gives you practical advice on how to increase your Shopify Conversion Rate, page-by-page.
+That’s a mistake because focusing on conversions improves the profitability of every marketing campaign you run.
+This guide shows you how to increase your Shopify Conversion Rate, page-by-page.

 To calculate your Shopify conversion rate, you need to know the number of unique visitors and the number of conversions your store has received.
 To work it out yourself, you divide your conversions by your visitors (that shows you how many conversions you can expect to receive from each visitor).
 To turn that number into a percentage (showing you how many conversions you can expect from 100 visitors) you simply multiply by 100.

 Shopify calculates your store’s conversion rate automatically, and you can access the current figure from your store’s Analytics dashboards.
 The widget breaks down your conversions into three stages, so you can see how many people reached your shopping cart, checkout and “thank you” pages.

 The conversion rate dashboard widget shows you data for a specific date range.
 Alternatively, you might want to see how your Shopify conversion rate has changed over time.
 For that, you need to view the “Online Store Conversion Over Time” report.

 This report is a helpful way to track the impact of any changes you make to your store.
 However, you should bear in mind that conversion rate can be affected by a wide range of factors, including the quality of your traffic and the products you are offering.

 Increasing your Shopify conversion rate is the most cost-effective way to build your revenue.
 Instead of spending your marketing budget on advertising, which can end up reducing the quality of your traffic, a conversion rate strategy is a reliable way to get more sales.
 There are other good reasons to focus on conversions, too; working on this aspect of your business has some useful side-effects.